Kyle01/Tarot_Generate_Arcade/readme.md

 # Overview
 Tarot Card Arcade game using python arcade and chatgpt.
-This directory contains the python game, which compiles to an executable and is available on steam, and a flask server that renders on [render](https://render.com/) and provides the API endpoints.
+This directory contains the python game, which compiles to an executable and is available on steam, and a flask server that runs on [render](https://render.com/) and provides the API endpoints.

 # Get started instructions
 * As a prerequisite be sure you have python installed with `$ python --version`.
 The project supports python 3.12.4.
 You'll also need Postgres installed, you can check the installation of that by using `$ psql --version`.